FMCG GST Rate List Page — FINAL Corrected Content (2 July 2026)

 Step 3: Cross-check against September 2025 changes

 Flag every product that was previously at 12% or 18%.
 Verify its new rate against the official CBIC notifications.
-Pay specific attention to: soaps, shampoos, namkeen, chips, biscuits, chocolates, instant noodles, ghee, butter.
+Pay specific attention to: soaps, shampoos, namkeen, chips, biscuits, chocolates, instant noodles, ghee, butter, ice cream and packaged water.

 Step 4: Update your billing software